 Chart Design Automatization

-Data visualization tricks and tips for Sketch app
+Data visualization tricks and tips for the Sketch app

 Hey, how’s it going?
-Have you’re heard of charts?
-Charts, diagrams, and pies are crucial design elements allowing anyone to visualize data in eye comfortable manner, as well to be used in thousands of dashboard shots around Dribbble.
-Designers and other folks produce a lot of them, sometimes from a scratch sometimes automatically generating them based on certain values.
+Have you heard of charts?
+Charts, diagrams, and pies are crucial design elements allowing anyone to visualize data in a comfortable eye manner, as well to be used in thousands of dashboard shots around Dribbble.
+Designers and other folks produce a lot of them, sometimes from scratch, automatically generating them based on specific values.

 Every time you say “big data” in public — somewhere, a chart was given birth.